Ceil Number in JavaScript

 Output: 5

-Explanation: The smallest integer greater than or equal to 4.2 is 5.
+Explanation: 5 is already an integer, so the smallest integer greater than or equal to 5 is 5 itself.

 Constraints

-- The input will always be a valid JavaScript number.
+- The input will always be a number (integer or floating-point).

 Notes